Pondidum/pondidum.github.io/_posts/2019-01-28-nomad-rabbitmq-consul-cluster.md

 RUN rabbitmq-plugins enable --offline rabbitmq_peer_discovery_consul
 ```

-The `rabbitmq.conf` only needs a few lines:
+The `rabbitmq.conf` only needs a few lines.
+For this demo, we are enabling the `guest` account, and allowing it access to the webui from anyware, which should **not be done in a production**!

 ```conf
 loopback_users.guest = false